NLP-Applications/Financial-sentiment-analysis-NLP-Transformers/README.md

 ## Introduction
 This project is the implement of "SEEKING BETTER NLP TRANSFORMERS FOR FINANCIAL SENTIMENT ANALYSIS".
 We released our datasets and code.
 One of the two datasets is labeled by our experts, consisting of Reddit-News.
 We evaluate different NLP Transformers on the two financial datasets.
 Based on our experimental results, traders and investors can choose better model for financial sentiment analysis (FSA).
+This project is the implement of "SEEKING BETTER NLP TRANSFORMERS FOR FINANCIAL SENTIMENT ANALYSIS".
+We evaluate different NLP Transformers on two financial datasets.
+Based on our experimental results, traders and investors can choose better model for financial sentiment analysis (FSA).

 ## Set up
 Tip: You need to install pytorch before starting this project.
+## Dataset
+One of the two datasets is labeled by our experts, consisting of Reddit-News that may have influence on financial markets.
+Another dataset is Financial Phrase-Bank dataset.
+You can find the two datasets under folder `dataset`.

+## Environment
+Our code is implemented in `python=3.8.3,pytorch=1.6.0(GPU version)`.

 This project is implemented by transfromers library of Huggingface(https://github.com/huggingface/transformers).
+You need to install transformers.
+The process is as following:
+## Set up
+This project is implemented by transfromers library of [Huggingface](https://github.com/huggingface/transformers).
 You need to install transformers.
 The process is as following:

 ```bash
 git clone https://github.com/cczhou-nju/Financial-sentiment-analysis-NLP-Transformers.git